Keshava4718/TechHive---Online-Electronic-Store/README.md

-# TechHive - Online Electronic Store
+Description:
-TechHive is a modern multi-page electronics store website built with HTML and CSS.
-It features a sleek dark theme, responsive design, and pages for product listings, details, cart, checkout, and user accounts, offering an elegant layout to showcase gadgets like laptops and smartphones.
+TechHive is a modern multi-page website for an online electronics store, built using only HTML and CSS.
+It offers a seamless user experience with pages dedicated to product listings, individual product details, cart, checkout, user accounts, and more.
+The design focuses on a dark theme with an elegant layout for showcasing electronics like laptops and smartphones.

+Features:

+Responsive design for various screen sizes.
+Category-based navigation for easy browsing.
+Interactive UI elements with smooth hover and active states.
+Tech Stack:

+HTML: Structure of the website.
+CSS: Styling and layout.